 Credit Card Security: 9 Do’s and Don’ts for Avoiding Identity Theft7 min read

 To help avoid identity theft, keep your card info private at all times unless you’re sharing it with a verified representative.
 Manage your accounts carefully, set secure passwords, and monitor your transaction history.

 Wanna hear something crazy?

-There are 10 trillion possible combinations of credit card numbers out in the universe, and only about 65 million of them are being used.
+There are 10 trillion possible combinations of credit card numbers out in the universe, and card issuers are only using about 65 million of them.

 With odds like that, the statistical likelihood that a criminal will chance upon a valid account number — and then upon your account number — is very low.

 But that doesn’t mean you’re out of the woods.